DataGerry/DataGerry/docs/source/getting_started/dg_installation.rst

 |

-Setup via zip Archive
+Setup via zip Package
 ==============================

-For Linux distributions that are not RPM-based, we provide a ``zip`` archive containing a setup script for simplified installation.
+For Linux distributions that are not RPM-based or DEB-based, we provide a ``zip`` archive containing a setup script for simplified installation.
 This method requires **systemd** and has been tested on the following distributions:

-    - Ubuntu 20.04
     - Ubuntu 22.04
+    - Ubuntu 24.04

 This approach should also work on other distributions that support systemd.